karatelabs/karate/README.md

 These are 'built-in' variables, there are only a few and all of them give you access to the HTTP response.

 ## `response`
-After every HTTP call this variable is set with the response and is available until the next HTTP request over-writes it.
-You can easily assign `response` (or parts of it using Json-Path or XPath) to a variable and use it in later steps.
+After every HTTP call this variable is set with the response body, and is available until the next HTTP request over-writes it.
+You can easily assign the whole `response` (or just parts of it using Json-Path or XPath) to a variable, and use it in later steps.

 The response is automatically available as a JSON, XML or String object depending on what the response contents are.